Department of Biochemistry, University of Oxford: Buildings

 Until 2006, two older buildings housing genetics (the Walter Bodmer building) and biochemistry (the Rudolph Peters building) were also part of the department.
 However, these were demolished in 2006 to make way for the first phase of the construction of the New Biochemistry building, completed in October 2008.
 Until 2008 biochemistry also occupied the Donald Woods building and the Hans Krebs Tower, which were demolished in 2014 for the second phase of the construction.
+The New Biochemistry building was renamed Dorothy Crowfoot Hodgkin building in 2022.
+Until 2022 biochemistry also occupied the Rodney Porter building (Oxford Glycobiology Institute).

 The New Biochemistry building houses interdisciplinary research in the biosciences, including physiology, chemistry, biochemistry, and clinical neurosciences.
 The department moved into the purpose-built new biochemistry building during the autumn of 2008 which was designed to promote interaction and collaboration as well as provide facilities for all staff.
 The New Biochemistry building houses a substantial amount of contemporary art.